Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-07.md

 <!-- > -->

 In JS this will also include the year and the time.

-It pinpoints a point in time as a number.
+It pinpoints a point in time down to a millisecond as a number.

 <!-- > -->

-Dates in JS are represented as the number of milliseconds since 1970!
-As such you can define or locate almost any point in time.
+Dates in JS are represented as the number of milliseconds since 1970

 <!-- > -->

-UNIX Epoch!
+**UNIX Epoch**

 What is this?
 Also known as a timestamp.
 It's a number that represents the number of seconds since **Thursday, 1 January 1970**.
-The basic premise that each day takes 86,400 seconds.
+The premise is that each day takes 86,400 seconds.

 <!-- > -->